Sandy-D-15/Calculator/README.md

 # Calculator
-In this project , I use HTML &amp; CSS
+In this project , I use HTML & CSS